 David is based at the delightful coastal city of Mandurah, Western Australia, 72 kilometres south of Perth City.
-Operating globally though online technologies, He leads a team of highly motivated professional consultants, servicing clients throughout Australia and New Zealand.
+Operating globally through online technologies, he leads a team of highly motivated professional consultants, servicing clients throughout Australia and New Zealand.

 With a corporate management and marketing history spanning more than thirty years, for listed and private companies, David operates primarily in the tourism, resource and affordable housing sectors, specialising in innovative concepts for tourist, resource and retirement accommodation projects.